Explore a range of topics for further study of the Vietnam Protest era of the 1970’s and related themes.

 Chapter 11 – If You Could Read My Mind

-Steve hides his graft money in a series of books, classics that would have been standard reading for his college courses.
+Steve hides his graft money in a series of books, classics that would have been standard reading for his college courses for interlocking pattern with uniform joints.
 Other books mentioned in the novel were popular bestsellers in this timeframe, and may reflect Steve’s feelings of alienation and disconnect.
 These can be found as free downloadable eBooks in public libraries nationwide.

 L’ Etranger (The Stranger) – Albert Camus